Software-Engineering-Group-UP/RSE-UP/chapters/configuration.md

 Adding extra command-line arguments is a good solution if we only want to change a small number of plot characteristics.
-It also makes our work more reproducible: if we use a Makefile to regenerate our plots ([Chapter](https://software-engineering-group-up.github.io/RSE-UP/chapters/intro_make.md)), the settings will all be saved in one place.
+It also makes our work more reproducible: if we use a Makefile to regenerate our plots ([Chapter Intro to make](https://software-engineering-group-up.github.io/RSE-UP/chapters/intro_make.md)), the settings will all be saved in one place.
 However,
 `matplotlibrc` has hundreds of parameters we could change,